Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Introduction

 The ever-increasing abundance of frequently collected, temporally dense single-person {\sl small data} \cite{2014-estrin, 2019-hekler-etal} has fueled the desire to extract \lq\lq personalized insights" from this digital individual-level information.
 However, standard analyses of such {\sl intensive longitudinal data} \cite{2006-walls-schafer} merely characterize statistical associations, making conclusions of causal effects generally hard to defend.

 Causal effects are needed to make these insights truly \lq\lq actionable" to the extent that one actually expects to see an impact from intervening on a measured factor.
 Epidemiologists and econometricians have developed and used causal inference methods to better inform population-level policies and decisions to improve societal outcomes.
-How can behavior change scientists likewise apply these methods to within-individual observational studies---in order to better inform individual-level behavioral interventions and habit-changing practices?
+How can clinicians and behavioral scientists likewise apply these methods to within-individual, single-person observational studies---thereby to find behavioral interventions and habit-changing practices that are most effective for a given individual?

-One solution is to conduct within-individual experiments via the mobile phone apps and wearable or implantable sensors that enable small-data collection.
-These could be simple randomized or forced crossover designs as are commonly used in within-individual studies (see below), that do not generally require causal inference methods.
+One solution is to conduct within-individual experiments via mobile phone apps, sensors, and mail-in lab kits that enable small-data collection.
+These could be simple randomized or crossover designs as are commonly used in within-individual studies (see below), that do not generally require more nuanced causal inference methods.

 Individuals with common recurring or chronic health conditions in particular could benefit from such digitally informed \lq\lq self-experiments".
-These conditions include migraines, chronic pain, asthma, and irritable bowel syndrome [ref].
-However, substantial barriers to self-experimentation exist for these conditions [ref], highlighting the need to make better use of dense digital data by extracting insights that are not just \lq\lq correlational" (i.e., statistically associated) but also plausibly causal.
+These conditions include migraines \cite{2019-schroeder-etal}, chronic pain \cite{2015_barr_etal}, irritable bowel syndrome \cite{2016-karkar-etal}, and many others \cite{2021-mcdonald-nikles, 2021-nikles-etal}.
+However, substantial barriers to self-experimentation exist for these conditions both methodologically and logistically (in the healthcare ecosystem) \cite{2022-selker-etal, 2023-selker-etal}.
+These barriers highlight the need to make better use of dense digital data by extracting insights that are not just \lq\lq correlational" (i.e., statistically associated) but also plausibly causal.